awsdocs/aws-lambda-developer-guide/doc_source/gettingstarted-concepts.md

 For more information, see [Managing AWS Lambda functions](lambda-functions.md)\.

+## Qualifier<a name="gettingstarted-concepts-qualifier"></a>

+When you invoke or view a function, you can include a qualfier to specify a version or alias\.
+A version is an immutable snapshot of a function's code and configuration that has a numerical qualifier\.
+For example, `my-function:1`\.
+An alias is a pointer to a version that can be updated to map to a different version, or split traffic between two versions\.
+For example, `my-function:BLUE`\.
+You can use versions and aliases together to provide a stable interface for clients to invoke your function\.

+For more information, see [AWS Lambda function versions](configuration-versions.md)\.

 ## Runtime<a name="gettingstarted-concepts-runtimes"></a>

 Lambda runtimes allow functions in different languages to run in the same base execution environment\.
 You configure your function to use a runtime that matches your programming language\.
 The runtime sits in between the Lambda service and your function code, relaying invocation events, context information, and responses between the two\.
 You can use runtimes provided by Lambda, or build your own\.